“I have told you these things, so that in me you may have peace.”

 Even during the tensest moments of a game when his team appeared rattled, he would let them play on without calling a time out.
 After the game, he was always very humble, giving credit to those around him before himself.
 Most unique of all, Coach Wooden never spoke about “winning.”
 His focus was on helping each player become the best they possibly could be on the court.
 He emphasized the importance of practice, telling his players that the games would go well if they practiced well.
 “Failing to prepare is preparing to fail.”

 Wooden’s unrivaled success was a puzzle I felt compelled to piece together to see if I could apply it to my life.
 Fast forward 20 years to Silicon Valley in 1992, and I was starting to see the picture.
-As soon as our two children, Marisa and Matthew, were old enough to play organized basketball, I entered the coaching ranks, determined to make amends for my regret of quitting Coach Gillis’ team in high school.
-It was there that the pieces came together, as I modeled my coaching around Coach Wooden’s now-famous “Pyramid of Success,”[ii] which summarized the building blocks required for success, both on the court and off.
+As soon as our two children, Marisa and Matthew, were old enough to play organized basketball, I entered the coaching ranks, determined to make amends for quitting Coach Gillis’ team in high school.
+I modeled my coaching around Coach Wooden’s now-famous “Pyramid of Success,”[ii] which summarized the building blocks required for success, both on the court and off.

 Hard work was at its core, no getting around that with Coach Wooden.
 Once you had done the hard work, Wooden emphasized patience (“good things take time”), along with faith (“through prayer”) to be at your best when your best is needed.
 All this resulted in peace of mind that you could rest in the knowledge that you gave it your best effort.
 Coach Wooden would add, “You are the only one who truly can judge that!”
 Soon, I had every player on the team memorizing these pyramid blocks and reciting Wooden quotes during critical moments in a game or practice.
 The kids were terrific in embracing it, and of course, the parents loved taking the emphasis off winning.